dwatteau/scummtr/README.md

 ## Current goals

-The current purpose of this repository is to host the original sources of the ScummTR tools, and provide a simple and portable way of compiling them on most platforms.
+The current purpose of this repository is to host the original sources of the ScummTR tools, and provide a simple way of using them on most platforms.

 My C++ skills are very modest, and the tools are mostly “done”, so for the moment no real evolution is planned, except for compilation fixes and portability improvements.